I hope you relish the fight.

 It might not be the fight you’re thinking of though.

-I’m not talking about giving my future female mini-me advice on how to beat people up (although I will advocate for self defense classes).
-I’m not talking about the kind of ‘I need to prove that I’m better than you’ fight, or the ‘I’m just going to punch you in the face because it’s fun’ fight, or even the ‘I didn’t pick up anyone so I might as well get in a fight tonight’ fight (all of which I’ve done before).
-But the kind of fight that takes a lot more to win, and a lot more to be good at.
+I’m not talking about giving my future female mini-me advice on how to beat people up (although I will advocate for self defense classes and teach her a thing or two); I’m not talking about the kind of ‘I need to prove that I’m better than you’ fight, or the ‘I’m just going to punch you in the face because it’s fun’ fight, or even the ‘I didn’t pick up anyone so I might as well get in a fight tonight’ fight (all of which I’ve done before); but what I’m talking about is the kind of fight that takes a lot more to win, and a lot more to be good at.

 It’s a fight with the one thing I think most people are most afraid of – themselves.